Josh Bell Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces the league.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox's 4.66 team ERA ranks 24th across all MLB pitching staffs.
+- The White Sox have a 4.68 team ERA that ranks 24th among all league pitching staffs.

-- White Sox pitchers combine to surrender 145 total home runs at a clip of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to surrender 145 total home runs at a rate of 1.4 per game (third-most in the league).

-- His last time out came on Saturday against the Minnesota Twins, when the right-hander tossed six innings, surrendering one earned run while allowing three hits.
+- His last time out was in relief on Thursday when the right-hander tossed one scoreless inning against the Chicago Cubs without allowing a hit.

+- The 27-year-old has amassed an ERA of 4.06, with 7.3 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .184 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.